marcotroisi/blog/content/post/intro-serverless.md

 When it comes down to it, you could look at Serverless as Heroku on steroids.

 Clearly, the servers are still there.
 It's just that those companies (AWS, GCE, etc) have gotten to the point where they can get their servers up and down in a matter of milliseconds.
-Hence, they tell you, if you have a functionality which is only running several times a day on an on-demand basis, do you need a server dedicated to it and running all day long?
+So, as they'd ask you, if you have a functionality which is only running several times a day on an on-demand basis, do you really need a server dedicated to it and running all day long?

-Looking at it from a microservices perspective, that's what we would have done.
+Looking at it from a microservices perspective, that's what we would've done.
 We would have split that critical functionality into a separate microservice, running on its own server.
 Then, we would have made sure we could expand that server's capabilities in as painless a way as possible.

 Serverless promises to take care of some of that for us.
 Firstly, it's supposed to save us some money by only making us pay for the computing resources we need.
 Then, it takes care of scaling the servers up and down based on the need of the moment.